K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Methods

 \subsection{Participants}

+The dataset was collected from 30 healthy young adults and 12 older adults.
+The healthy cohort included 20 males and 10 females.
+Their ages ranged from 23 to 35 years (26.97$\pm$2.39 years), their heights ranged from 145.2 to 186.7 cm (172.95$\pm$9.42 cm), and their body masses ranged from 42.65 to 113.0 kg (69.65$\pm$15.04 kg).
+The older cohort included 12 male participants, all of whom were workers.
+Their ages ranged from 45 to 60 years (53.08$\pm$5.23 years), their heights ranged from 166 to 178 cm (172.00$\pm$4.31 cm), and their body masses ranged from 66.5 to 98.5 kg (79.69$\pm$11.06 kg).
+All participants were recruited from the Shenyang Institute of Automation, Chinese Academy of Sciences.

-This dataset was acquired from thirty healthy participants: twenty males, ten females, ranging in age from 22--34 years (25.97$\pm$2.39), height from 145.2--186.7 cm (172.95$\pm$9.42), and weight from 42.65--113 kg (69.65$\pm$15.04).
-The participants were recruited from the Shenyang Institute of Automation, Chinese Academy of Sciences.
-None of the participants reported any neurological diseases or musculoskeletal dysfunctions that could affect lower extremity motor performance.
-The experimental protocol was approved by the Ethics Committees of the Shenyang Institute of Automation, Chinese Academy of Sciences, and the People's Hospital of Liaoning Province, China (2023-MSLH-117), and was conducted in accordance with the Declaration of Helsinki.
-All participants were briefed about the procedures and potential risks and provided written, informed consent before participating in the experiment.
+None of the healthy participants reported any neurological diseases or musculoskeletal dysfunctions that could affect lower extremity motor performance.
+Some of the older participants reported a history of prior injuries.
+Detailed information is provided in the `ParticipantInformation.xlsx' file.
+The experimental protocol was approved by the Ethics Committees of the Shenyang Institute of Automation, Chinese Academy of Sciences (Approval No.: 2024-03), and the People's Hospital of Liaoning Province, China (Approval No.: 2023MSLH-117) and was conducted in accordance with the Declaration of Helsinki.
+All the participants were briefed about the procedures and potential risks and provided written informed consent before they participated in the experiment.